Part of Me Remix EP

 Part of Me Remix EP (also listed as Part of Me (Remix EP) in iTunes) is a digital released EP by American rock musician Chris Cornell, released on May 26, 2009.
-The album features four electronic pop remixes of Cornell's fifth and most recent single "Part of Me", released from his R&B/pop album Scream.
+The album features four electronic pop remixes of Cornell's fifth and most recent single "Part of Me", released from his R&B and pop album Scream.

 Remixes are provided by California based electro house DJ Steve Aoki, group LMFAO, electronica production team L.A.
 Riots and DJ Kleerup.